jspahrsummers/correct-behavior-through-type-safety/Correct Behavior Through Type Safety.md

 ---

 # [fit] What does _NSData_ prove?
-### **Not much.**
+### **(Not much.)**

+^ When you have a value of type `NSData`, what can you say about it?
+Basically nothing, except perhaps that it has a certain length.

+^ You just have a bundle of bytes, and that tells you very little.

 ---

 # [fit] What does _NSString_ prove?
 ### **_Characters_, not just bytes!**

-^ Having a value of type `NSString` proves that you have "characters," not just a bundle of bytes.
+^ On the other hand, having a value of type `NSString` proves that you have "characters," not just a bundle of bytes.

 ---

 # [fit] What does _NSURL_ prove?
 ### **_Valid URL_, not just a string!**

-^ And having a value of type `NSURL` proves that you have a valid URL, not just an arbitrary string.
+^ Taking it one level further, a value of type `NSURL` proves that you have a valid URL, not just any arbitrary string.

 ---

-# Validation
+_TODO:_ Validation

-TODO

 ^ This idea can be extended to any kind of validation.